Sun Bets Interface and Display

 With money back if beaten by the favourite at certain meetings, ‘best price’ promises on a range of football markets and even a ‘Cheltenham Bank Builder’ to build up a pot of free bets to use at The Festival, most bases are covered.
 However, these are once again restricted to small stakes punters, with several T&Cs and restrictions on maximum payouts and free bet values.

+This is one of the main selling points on the Sun Bets site and it’s something they really push.
 Although not given prominence throughout the site in the same way as many of its rivals, Sun Bets still offers a full-range of in-play betting opportunities.
 As is the norm, these focus heavily on football but also allow for some less obvious sports such as ice hockey and snooker.

 The range of markets in each fixture is fairly expansive when it comes to football, with up to 64 in-play opportunities for each match, and although generally more restrictive when it comes to other sports, this isn’t always the case.